 Your intestines have a clever mechanism to ensure you only absorb as much iron as you need from your diet – whether in food or supplements.
 This system works on the fact that gut lining cells are shed every three to five days.
 Iron absorbed from the gut (mostly in the duodenum) is stored in these gut lining cells (enterocytes) bound to ferritin protein and, once the ferritin is saturated, no more iron is absorbed from food or supplements.
 If you are iron deficient however, your intestinal lining cells will keep absorbing iron.

-Iron can only leave these storage cells and enter the circulation if it is passed on to another iron-binding protein (transferrin) in your circulation.
-If your circulating transferrin saturation is optimal however – because your iron levels are good – iron can’t pass from the gut lining cells into the circulation, and instead is naturally shed within a few days as the enterocytes are shed and replaced.
-This highly tuned process helps to ensure that the amount of iron in your circulation does not rise too high.
-It also accounts for the fact that higher dose iron supplements can cause intestinal side effects such as nausea, dark motions, diarrhoea or constipation.
+Iron can only leave the intestinal lining cell stores and enter your circulation if it is passed on to another iron-binding protein called transferrin, which travels within your circulation.
+If your circulating transferrin saturation is optimal – because your iron levels are good – iron will stay in the gut lining cells and are naturally shed within a few days as the lining cells are replaced with new ones.

 If unrecognised and allowed to progress, lack of iron quickly leads to the production of red blood cells that are significantly smaller and paler (due to lack of haemoglobin) than normal.
 This iron-deficiency anaemia is associated with generalized skin itching, concave brittle nails, hair loss, sore tongue, cracking at the corners of the mouth, profound exhaustion, reduced appetite and difficulty in swallowing.
 The affected person will look very pale with a fast pulse, dizziness, shortness of breath and can lead to angina and even a heart attack.